Espyo/Pikifen/README.txt

 ===============
 7) Disclaimer
 ===============
-    The Pikmin fangame engine and any fan content run within it are NOT affiliated with Nintendo® and should NOT be sold.
+    Pikifen and any fan content run within it are NOT affiliated with Nintendo® and should NOT be sold.
     They are NON-PROFIT projects created by fans of the Pikmin® franchise, and do not intend to infringe on the copyrights or registered trademarks of Nintendo®.
     Pikmin® is a trademark of Nintendo®.
 May contain content taken directly from official sources; said content belongs to Nintendo®.